Tongue Cancer: Introduction

 Typical symptoms of tongue cancer include a sore or lesion on the tongue, especially if it does ...more symptoms »

 Treatment of tongue cancer starts with prevention.
 Preventive measures include not smoking and not using smokeless tobacco products (chewing tobacco).
 It is also important not to use alcohol in excess.
 Using safe sex practices is also key.
 This can help avoid oral infection with the sexually transmitted human papillomavirus (HPV), which increases the risk of developing tongue cancer.

 ...more treatments »

 Tongue Cancer: Misdiagnosis

 Tongue cancer is often not diagnosed until it has developed into an advanced stage when the chances of a cure are least likely.
 A diagnosis of tongue cancer can be delayed or missed because in early stages there may not be any symptoms.
 Symptoms commonly are not severe enough to be perceptible or cause concern.
-In addition, some symptoms of tongue cancer can be similar to symptoms of ...more misdiagnosis »
+In addition, some symptoms of tongue cancer can be similar to ...more misdiagnosis »

 Symptoms of Tongue Cancer

 - Treatment of oral cancers depends upon the type and stage of the cancer, as well as the age and other health problems that the patient might have.
 Treatments include: